-Since they exist in this theological framework, they view communion as a necessary component in the life of the church like many other evangelical denominations do.
+Since they exist in this theological framework, they view communion as a necessary component in the life of the church, as many other evangelical denominations do.
 They also tend to view communion as entirely symbolic.

 The bread and the grape juice help worshipers remember the crucifixion of Jesus and focus their minds on God.
-Jesus is specially present in or around the elements.
+Jesus is especially present in or around the elements.
 (Also see Catholic vs. Non-Denominational: What’s the Difference?)

-Although non-denominational churches typically hold these beliefs about the Lord’s Supper in common, the actual practice of communion varies from church to church.
+Although non-denominational churches typically share these beliefs about the Lord’s Supper, the actual practice of communion varies from church to church.
 Some churches have communion every week, while others only have it once a month.

-Certain pastors prefer that ushers past the bread and juice down the pews, while other church leaders serve the elements to each congregant individually.
+Certain pastors prefer that ushers pass the bread and juice down the pews while other church leaders serve the elements to each congregant individually.
 Part of this variety is due to the nature and origin of non-denominational churches.
 (Also see What Is a Non-Denominational Church?)

 The non-denominational church tradition originates from the Stone Campbell Restoration Movement in the 19th century.
 This movement desired to return to the example of the early church.
 To do this, they sought to make the Bible the only source of authority for the organization and practice of the church.

-Some critics have pointed out that despite claiming to have the Bible as the only source of authority, most non-denominational churches bring a similar set of biases to their reading of Scripture.
+Some critics have pointed out that despite claiming to have the Bible as the only source of authority, most non-denominational churches bring similar biases to their reading of Scripture.
 Perhaps because of this, non-denominational churches tend to believe similar things about the Lord’s Supper.

 There are several possible reasons why Christians have so much disagreement about communion.
 One reason might be the nature of the biblical passages that talk about the Lord’s Supper.

 Ultimately, the practice of communion follows the example of Jesus’ Last Supper with his disciples.
 The Bible records the event three times in the gospels and once in 1 Corinthians.
-Jesus tells the disciples that the bread they are eating is his body and the blood they are drinking is his blood.
+Jesus tells the disciples that the bread they are eating is his body and drinking is his blood.

-Throughout the centuries, Christians have not agreed how metaphorical or literal these statements should be read.
+Throughout the centuries, Christians have disagreed on how metaphorical or literal these statements should be read.
 Nor do these passages explain precisely what is happening at the communion table.
 Jesus merely commands Christians to observe communion.
 (Also see What Denominations Speak in Tongues?)